 Like most states, Illinois does not permit personal creditors of an LLC member to have a court order that the LLC be dissolved and its assets sold to pay off the creditor.

 This rationale disappears when the LLC has only one member (owner).
-As a result, the LLC laws and court decisions in some states make a distinction between multi-member and single-member LLCs ("SMLLCs") and don't limit personal creditors of owners of SMLLCs to the same remedies as multi-member LLCs.
-To date, Illinois has not made a distinction in how it handles cases involving single and multi-member LLCs.
+As a result, court decisions in some states make a distinction between multi-member and single-member LLCs (SMLLCs).
+Whether, and to what extent, Illinois SMLLCs are protected from outside creditors is not entirely clear.
+However, it’s possible that an Illinois SMLLC benefits from few or none of the liability limitations that exist for multi-member LLCs.

-To obtain the fullest limited liability protection from personal creditors in all states, an LLC should have at least two members.
-The second owner can be a spouse or relative, provided the second member is treated as a legitimate co-owner of the LLC.
-If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
-To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.
+If you are really concerned about protecting the assets in your Illinois SMLLC against personal creditors, you should consider adding another member to your LLC.
+If you decide to do this, the second member must be treated as a legitimate co-owner of the LLC.
+If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as an SMLLC.
+To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member—that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.

 Should You Consider Forming Your LLC in Another State?

 You do not have to form your LLC in Illinois even if it is the state where you live or do business.
-You can form an LLC in any state--for example, even though your business is in Illinois, you could form an LLC in Nevada because it has a more favorable LLC law.
-Doing so will not save you Illinois state taxes because your LLC will have to qualify to do business in Illinois and pay the same taxes as a Illinois LLC.
-However, the formation state’s LLC law will govern your LLC.
-Thus, forming an LLC in a state with a favorable LLC law could provide you with more limited liability than forming it in your home state.
+You can form an LLC in any state—for example, even though your business is in Illinois, you could form an LLC in Nevada because it has a more favorable LLC law.
+Doing so will increase your costs because you’ll have to pay the fees to form your LLC in Nevada plus the fees to register to do business in Illinois.
+However, as a general rule, the formation state’s LLC law will govern your LLC.
+Thus, forming an LLC in a state with a favorable LLC law could provide you with more limited liability than forming it in Illinois.

-So, should you shop around for the state that provides the most limited liability to LLC owners?
-If limiting liability is extremely important to you and your state has an unfavorable law, you may want to consider forming your LLC in another state.
-However, there are other factors you should consider as well, such as how much it costs to form an LLC in the other state.
-Moreover, there is no guarantee that Illinois courts will always apply the law of the state where you formed your LLC.
+So should you shop around for the state that provides the most limited liability to LLC owners?
+If limiting liability is extremely important to you, you may want to form your LLC in a state like Nevada, Delaware, or Wyoming that has very debtor-friendly LLC laws.
+However, there is no guarantee that Illinois or other courts in other states will always apply the law of the state where you formed your LLC, rather than the less favorable Illinois LLC law.
 This is a complex legal issue with no definitive answer.
 Consult an experienced business lawyer for more information.